jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-4-sliceheader-literal.md

 the linter will catch the `MysteryType` composite literal just as if it were a direct `SliceHeader` literal.

 The second situation is more difficult.
-It analysis all assignments and uses the same mechanism to catch type aliases for the object receiving the assignment as well.
+It analyzes all assignments and uses the same mechanism to catch type aliases for the object receiving the assignment as well.
 To determine whether it is a safe header derived from a cast, the pass depends on the `ctrlflow` pass, receiving the control flow graph for the package.
 It finds the function containing the assignment.
 Then, starting from the assignment the linter follows the graph backwards to the last assignment to the